 A candidate for political office will look for ways to connect with voters on social media platforms.
 Candidates may use social media “influencers” to publicize their views and campaign.

 Web-based political campaigns will typically harness the power of micro-tasking to fight against the stream instead of the current methods of one-way mass marketing and advocacy.

-Social media will have profoundly impacted politics and the political process, both at the local level and national and international.
+Social media will have profoundly impacted politics and the political process at the local, national, and international levels.

 Political candidates will expect to know how to leverage social media for campaigning.